Azulinho/cryptobot/README.md

 * logmode
 * backtesting

-In the *logmode* it records price.logs for all available coins in binance and store them in the log directory.
+In the *logmode* it records **the current price** for all available binance coins in daily price.logs and stores them in the log directory.
 These logs can then be consumed in *backtesting* mode.

+The bot doesn't retrieve historic klines from binance, which are limited to a minimum of 1min granularity.
+If you want to pull historic klines from binance, you'll have to do it yourself and convert them to the format used by this bot.

 Just to get started, here is a [logfile](https://www.dropbox.com/s/dqpma82vc4ug7l9/MYCOINS.log.gz?dl=0)